askvader/askvader/README.md

 Askvader is a typed, purely functional language that compiles to cloud infrastructure.

-- *Immutable*: All your infrastructure should be as a single expression
+- *Immutablity*: All your infrastructure should be as a single expression
-- *Reproducible*: The meaning of an expression does not depend on any external state
+- *Reproduciblity*: The meaning of an expression does not depend on any external state
-- *Safe*: The type checker should catch as many errors as possible before deployment
+- *Safety*: The type checker should catch as many errors as possible before deployment